avatureta/jobberwocky-extra-source-v2/README.md

 This API provides a single endpoint which returns a list of jobs that can be filtered using optional request's parameters.

+> [!CAUTION]
+> This project must be used as-is.
+It cannot be modified to make it easier to consume.

 First, build and execute the application:

 ```bash